Hitfist

-Oto Melara Hitfist is a two-man turret, for armored vehicles, developed by the Italian Oto Melara.
+Oto Melara Hitfist is a two-man turret for armored vehicles developed by the Italian Oto Melara company.

 The turrets are designed to mount a 25mm Oerlikon KBA or 30/40mm ATK Mk44 Bushmaster II autocannon.
 The main armament may mount a co-axial machine gun.
 A variant allows the operator to aim and fire anti-tank missiles.

 The turret, and its weapons, can be operated by a single individual.

 Oto Melara also sells a smaller remotely operated turret, named Hitrole, that mounts smaller weapons, like machine guns and automatic grenade launchers.

 Oto Melara sells a similar appearing remotely operated turret, called Hitfist OWS.

 The 30mm variant of the Hitfist turret adds 2670 kg to a vehicle's weight.